dotkernel/dot-rbac/README.md

 ## Creating assertions

-Assertions are checked after permission granting, right before returning the authorization result.
+Assertions are checked after permission is granted, right before returning the authorization result.
-Assertions can have a last word in deciding if someone is authorized for the requested action.
+Assertions can have the last word in deciding if someone is authorized for the requested action.
 A good assertion example could be an edit permission, but with the restriction that it should be able to edit the item just if the `user id` matches the item's `owner id`.
 It is up to you to write the logic inside an assertion.